giuliano-t/giuliano-t.github.io/research.md

 ## Research Summary

 Next-generation aero-engines rely on shorter, stiffer shafts carrying longer, more flexible blades.
-These designs improve aerodynamic efficiency and reduce noise — but they also create **hidden vibration risks**.
+These designs improve aerodynamic efficiency and reduce noise, but they also create **hidden vibration risks**.

 This raised a key question: could vibrations in different parts of the rotor, once thought independent, actually interact in unexpected ways?